Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_TOPIC_3dGeometry_SUB_surface_area_chapter_0_video_04_b.typ

     ]
   ]]
   #only("1")[
-    #voiceover("Let's review the correct solution step-by-step.
+    #voiceover("That's okay!
+Let's go through the correct solution step-by-step.
 We have a cube with a side length of 7 meters.
 Here's a visualization of our cube.")
   ]
 ]